BlinkenOSA/ams-manual/docs/archival-description/finding-aids-unprocessed.md

 ## Container List

-The Container List displays containers assigned to the selected unprocessed Series.
+The Container List displays containers assigned to the selected Series.
 It uses the same basic container metadata as the ordinary Container List, but container rows do not expand into Folder / Item tables.

 ### Columns